sanchaymittal/Computer-Vision/1st-Week/Write_an_Image/Readme.md

 ## imwrite()

 Use the function cv2.imwrite() to save an image.
-First argument is the file name, second argument is the image you want to save.
+First argument is the file name with file format, second argument is the image you want to save.

 cv2.imwrite('image.png',img)

-This will save the image in PNG format in the working directory.
+Here this will save the image in PNG format in the working directory.